Frank-Pechar/css-trillo/README.md

 ## App Description

 This App Showcases Various CSS / SASS Features and Techniques such as: Extensive Use of Flexbox Layouts and Formatting.
 SCSS: 7 – 1 Architecture Pattern for Folders and Files.
 BEM Naming convention.
-Responsive Flexbox Layouts and Sizing for: Images, Fonts and Text Elements &bull; A Wide Variety of Styling and Animated Effects.
+Responsive Flexbox Layouts and Sizing for: Images, Text and Styling Elements &bull; A Wide Variety of Styling and Animated Effects.

 ## App Functionality